Sleep Dealer

 Sleep Dealer is a 2008 futuristic science fiction film directed by Alex Rivera.

 Sleep Dealer depicts a dystopian future to explore ways in which technology both oppresses and connects migrants.
 A fortified wall has ended unauthorized Mexico-US immigration, but migrant workers are replaced by robots, remotely controlled by the same class of would-be emigrants.
-Their life force is inevitably used up, and they are discarded without medical compensation.

 Plot

 Sleep Dealer is set in a future, militarized world marked by closed borders, virtual labor, and a global digital network that joins minds and experiences, where three strangers risk their lives to connect with each other and break the technology barriers.